Your Credit Score

 Lenders will typically have a maximum amount they can offer you, so factor this in when looking at house prices and deciding what you can afford.

-According to the Money Advice Service, the national UK average deposit for first time buyers is around 20%.
+The national UK average deposit for first time buyers is around 20%.
 Deposits vary across the country and national averages can change.

 In the South, especially around London, house prices tend to be more expensive so you might need more money for your deposit.